curateteaching/digitalpedagogy/keywords/play.md

 ![screenshot](images/play-ivanhoe.png)

 * Source URL: [http://ivanhoe.scholarslab.org/index.html](http://ivanhoe.scholarslab.org/index.html)
-* Creators: Johanna Drucker, Jerome McGann, and Bethany Nowviskie (University of Virginia)
+* Creators: Johanna Drucker, Jerome McGann, Bethany Nowviskie, and the Scholars' Lab (University of Virginia)

 Ivanhoe began as a turn-based textual game, in which students assume the roles of characters—or possible characters—in a novel or other cultural artifact.
 Each player makes a "move," describing an action or decision their character makes, and the next player makes a move in response.
 The original Ivanhoe was Java-based, but that game environment no longer functions.
 In 2014 the Scholars' Lab at the Uiversity of Virginia released a new version of Ivanhoe as a WordPress theme.
 One of the unique features of Ivanhoe is that the game doesn't actually require _any_ technology.
 For an example of digital pedagogy inspiring analog pedagogy, see Jason Jones' low tech adaption in [Teaching Literature with Ivanhoe](http://www.jbj.wordherders.net/2008/06/16/teaching-literature-with-ivanhoe/).
 Similarly, Chandler Sansing describes using [Ivanhoe](http://texttechnology.mcmaster.ca/pdf/vol12_2_04.pdf) in a middle school classroom.